strubth/CaLib/README.md

 ### Documentation

-The ROOT html documentation in htmldoc gives an overview of the CaLib library and its classes.
+The ROOT html documentation can be built by setting the cmake variable -DDOCS=ON.
+Located in the directory htmldoc it gives an overview of the CaLib library and all of its classes.
-Further information and examples can be found in macros.
+Further information and examples can be found in the macros directory.

 ### Changelog

 #### 0.3.0beta
 * added SQLite support
 * improved support for bad scaler reads
+* added data type for the beam polarization
 * use CMake building
 * bugfixes